Read This First

 Prompt 2: Are morality and human rights objective and discovered or subjective and invented?

-The central claim is this: The question of whether morality and human rights are objective (discovered) or subjective (invented) touches on deep philosophical debates that have been explored extensively in ethical and political theory.
+In plain terms: The question of whether morality and human rights are objective (discovered) or subjective (invented) touches on deep philosophical debates that have been explored extensively in ethical and political theory.

 Advocates of natural law, such as Thomas Aquinas, argue that moral principles and human rights are part of the natural order of the world, discovered through reason.
 This view holds that certain rights and moral values exist independently of human opinion.